This page compares the acoustics of open and closed cylindrical

 First let's think of this curve as the impedance spectrum for a flute.
 (See introduction to flute acoustics.)
 Looking at the minima of the spectrum, we expect that it will play at the frequencies of about 260 Hz, 520 Hz, 780 Hz, 1040 Hz, 1300 Hz etc. You can try this and find that it does: these are approximately the frequencies of the notes C4, C5, G5, C6, E6 etc - we say that it plays the harmonic series 1f, 2f, 3f, 4f etc where f is the fundamental frequency (here about 260 Hz) and the others are higher harmonics.
 Note that the seventh harmonic lies between A and A#, as indicated.
 If you don't have a flute or clarinet handy, you can listen to the sound files below.

 Let's now think of the graph above as the impedance spectrum of a clarinet with all tone holes closed.
 (See introduction to clarinet acoustics.)
 The pipe used is slightly longer than the cylindrical part of the bore of the clarinet, so this calculation will be approximate.
 Looking at the maxima of the spectrum, we expect that it will play at frequencies of about 130 Hz, 390 Hz, 650 Hz.
 So this hypothetical (cylindrical) clarinet with all its holes closed plays a series of notes C3, G4, E5 and some squeaks above that.
 In other words the series 1F, 3F, 5F etc where F is the fundamental frequency, which is about 130 Hz for the hypothetical clarinet with all holes closed.
 (In practice, the A clarinet plays a series starting on C#3 and the Bb clarinet D3 and higher notes, because their cylindrical sections are shorter than the flute.
 This issue is further complicated because A and Bb clarinets are transposing instruments, and so clarinettists give these notes names a minor third or a major second higher, respectively.
 There are complications due to end corrections, and also to the fact that the clarinet is rather less cylindrical than a flute: it has a flare and a bell at one end, and a strong taper in the mouthpiece at the other.
-(For a discussion of these differences, see the scientific paper.)
+(For a discussion of these differences, see this scientific paper.
+Our page Inharmonic Resonances discusses some of the effects of the non-cylindrical shape.)

 The overtone series on the flute and clarinet